Skip to main content

 By Ian Bolt

 Sun protection is one of the most important and often overlooked aspects of a good skincare routine.
 While a healthy glow might be tempting, unprotected sun exposure can cause long-term damage including premature aging, sunburns, and an increased risk of skin cancer.
-That’s where SPF comes in.
-SPF, or Sun Protection Factor, measures how well a sunscreen protects your skin from harmful ultraviolet (UV) rays.
-But not all SPF products are created equal, and with so many types on the market, choosing the right one for your skin type and lifestyle can be confusing.
+Fortunately, SPF, or Sun Protection Factor, measures how well a sunscreen protects your skin from harmful ultraviolet (UV) rays.
+Understand how to choose the right one for your skin type and lifestyle.

 Why SPF Matters